AustinCodingAcademy/PHPIntermediate/README.md

 Module 9 - In class coding and project completion

-Module 10 - Continue in class coding for ACAShop, Student Q&A, the state of PHP and the job market.
+Module 10 - Continue in class coding for ACAShop, Student Q&A, the state of PHP and the job market

 #### Required Software
 Here are some applications you will need installed.